Azure/azure-service-operator/docs/howto/quickstart.md

 Set these variables now as they will help with copy/paste of commands later.

-Note: only the first 3 need to be changed.
+>Only the first 3 environment variables need to be changed before pasting.

 ```
 VOTES_APP_INSTANCE_NAME="<alias>" # only alpha numeric